Kids love to make pipe cleaner crafts like this easy bunny craft with pipe cleaners and wooden beads.

 Easy Bunny Crafts for Preschoolers and Kids of all Ages

 This easy tutorial teaches how to make a wooden bead and pipe cleaner bunny.
-And these easy bunny crafts for preschoolers and kids of all ages are fun to make for Easter.
-We hope you enjoy making pipe cleaner and wooden bead bunnies with your children at home or in the classroom.
+Easy bunny crafts for preschoolers (and kids of all ages) are fun to make for Easter and to celebrate the return of spring.

 You may also like this collection of cute baby chick crafts and these fun Easter art projects for kids.